-But when it is a constant source of worry in your life, logic flies out the window and all of a sudden money has more in common with the monster that you used to believe lived under your bed than a wrench or a screwdriver.
+But when it is a constant source of worry in your life, logic flies out the window and all of a sudden money has more in common with the monster that you used to believe lived under your bed than a wrench or a hammer.
 This attitude messes with our perspective and leads us to act irrationally.

 For example, when my father passed, my mom received the money from his life insurance policy.
 That money was to help support her but instead it felt dirty: we had the money but not him.
-As such, it was incredibly easy to spend.

 Mindful Spending vs. Being Worried